 - Adding a Lightning component or Visualforce page to your Salesforce page

 - Checking if Ticket View has successfully installed

 - Enabling profiles to view Ticket View

 The ticket view feature is a view of your Zendesk tickets in Salesforce.
 It is configured in your Admin Center.

 To enable and configure Ticket View

-- In your Zendesk Admin Center, click the Integrations icon () in the left sidebar.
+- In Admin Center, click the Apps and integrations icon () in the sidebar, then select Integrations > Integrations.

 - Next to Salesforce, click Configure.

 - If you installed the managed package when setting up your Zendesk to Salesforce connection, you can enable Ticket View.
 Continue to step 7.

 - If you did not install the managed package during installation, click